olivettigroup/pipeline_new/README.md

 Depending on your access, please follow one of the two paths:

+---

 ### Option A: Olivetti Lab Members (Spatula Server Users)

 1. **Directory:**
-   Scripts are already located at `/home/jupyter/Pipeline`.
+   Scripts are located directly under `/home/jupyter/Pipeline`.

 2. **Environment:**
    Activate the existing environment: